TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1480.170 Endorsement

-a) Any person who holds an unexpired certificate of registration or license to practice structural engineering, issued under the laws of another state or territory and who desires to become licensed by endorsement shall file an application, on forms provided by the Department, together with:
+a) Any person who holds an unexpired certificate of registration or license to practice structural engineering issued under the laws of another state, territory, or country (hereafter referred to as jurisdiction) and who desires to become licensed by endorsement shall file an application, on forms provided by the Division, together with:

-1) Proof of meeting requirements substantially equivalent to those in force in this State at the time of original or subsequent licensure by examination in the other jurisdiction (i.e., a separate written 16 hour structural engineering examination and the Fundamentals of Engineering examination), including certification of education, and verification of experience;
+1) Proof of meeting requirements substantially equivalent to those in force in this State at the time of original or subsequent licensure by examination in the other jurisdiction (i.e., a separate written structural engineering examination and the FE examination), including official conferred college transcripts and verification of experience;

 A) The time during which the applicant was licensed in that jurisdiction, including the date of the original issuance of the license;